AD7six/Translations/README.md

 	CakePlugin::load('Translations', array('bootstrap' => true));

-To have this plugin take over all translation function from cake - you MUST use CakePHP 2.3+ and you MUST include `Config/override_i18n.php` BEFORE loading CakePHP.
+To have this plugin take over all translation function from cake - you MUST include `Config/override_i18n.php` BEFORE loading CakePHP.
 To do this add the following code to the beginning of each of these files:

     include_once dirname(__DIR__) . '/Plugin/Translations/Config/override_i18n.php';